-Tip variant of FSGS is a rare kidney disease in HIV infected patients, and Meehan et al. reported that only one patient developed a tip variant among 26 patients of FSGS in a cohort of 46 HIV positive patients[6].
+Tip variant of FSGS is a rare kidney disease in HIV infected patients, and Meehan et al reported that only one patient developed a tip variant among 26 patients of FSGS in a cohort of 46 HIV positive patients[6].
 Howie and Breer defined the term glomerular tip lesion (GTL) as hypercellularity at the tubular pole in nephrotic patients for the first time[9].
 Since GTLs are observed in some glomerular disorders such as membranous nephropathy, IgA nephropathy, or diabetic nephropathy, it is possible that GTLs are interpreted as nonspecific renal pathological findings[10].
 However, since the rate of chronic kidney diseases and end-stage renal failure is higher in patients with GTLs, compared to patients with minimal change nephrotic syndrome, GTLs are considered as a variant of FSGS[11].
 However, the tip variant of FSGS exhibits unique characteristics among idiopathic FSGS.
 Several reports mention that the levels of interstitial fibrosis, global sclerosis, and glomeruli with segmental lesions were lower in the tip variant of FSGS and the rate of complete remission of the nephrotic syndrome is higher than that in not otherwise specified (NOS) variant of FSGS[11].
 It is difficult to deny that GTLs were completely caused by other diseases.
 However, no significant findings except for segmental lesions in one glomerulus were found in the light microscopic findings.
 The absence of immunoglobulins and complements was seen in immunofluorescent microscopic examination and no thickness of glomerular basement membrane and EDDs were shown in the electron microscopic examination.
 These exclude GTLs caused by other diseases and confirm the diagnosis of tip variant of FSGS.

 Because this patient was remarkably obese (BMI: 31.3 kg/m2), obesity-associated FSGS was suspected as a differential diagnosis.
 However, this patient’s clinical features were considerably different than those of obesity-associated FSGS based on the following evidences: (1) Although obesity was not improved, urinary protein levels were dramatically decreased by steroid treatment; and (2) Praga et al[12] reported that the levels of proteinuria in obesity-associated FSGS are lower and that the incidences of hypoalbuminemia and edema are less frequent than in patients with idiopathic FSGS.
 In addition, they indicated that glomerular hyperfiltration is more frequently found in renal biopsy specimens of patients with obesity-associated FSGS than in renal biopsy specimens of patients with idiopathic FSGS.
 Therefore, this case was unlikely to be of obesity-associated FSGS.

 It could not be completely denied that this was a case of a patient with HIV infection and tip variant of FSGS.
-However, Lescure et al. indicated that HIVAN decreased from 75% in 1995-2000 to 29% in 2004-2007 because of the introduction of ART, and that FSGS other than HIVAN conversely increased from 11.1% in 1995-2000 to 46.9% in the 2004-2007[5].
+However, Lescure et al indicated that HIVAN decreased from 75% in 1995-2000 to 29% in 2004-2007 because of the introduction of ART, and that FSGS other than HIVAN conversely increased from 11.1% in 1995-2000 to 46.9% in the 2004-2007[5].
 The incidence of FSGS with HIV infection in both periods is much higher (86.1% in 1995-2000 and 75.9% in 2004-2007) than that of black patients without HIV infection (49%)[8].
 Those results indicate that HIV infection is associated with the FSGS pathogenesis with or without adequate quantity of HIV.
 Additionally, some pathogeneses of kidney diseases such as immunodeficiency and dysregulation of immunoglobulin synthetic responses and T-cell function are increased in HIV infected patients[13].
 Probably, corticosteroid therapy corrected the dysregulation of the immune system caused by HIV infection in this tip variant of FSGS.
 Therefore, the pathogenesis of FSGS without HIV RNA in HIV infected patient who were effectively treated with ART should be clarified.